The Grey Nose Society

-They Grey Nose Society is a new addition to Wet Nose Rescue.
-Many senior dogs have a multitude of wonderful things to offer a family and although they may not be quite as fast and nimble as they were at one time, they are usually somewhat quieter and looking for a slower paced environment, which may be the perfect situation for some families.
-They are also usually trained have a tremendous amout of love and affection to give.
-Senior people frequesntly look forward to this personality as opposed to a bouncy young puppy that requires a lot of physical work for training and picking up after.
+The Grey Nose Society is a new addition to Wet Nose Rescue.
+Many senior dogs have a multitude of wonderful things to offer a family.
+Although they may not be quite as fast and nimble as they were at one time, they are usually somewhat quieter and looking for a slower paced environment, which may be the perfect situation for some families.
+They are also usually trained and have a tremendous amount of love and affection to give.
+We have found that senior people frequently look forward to this personality as opposed to a bouncy young puppy that requires a lot of physical work for training and picking up after.
 Also, a couple that works all day may have the perfect solution for the older dog that is perfectly content to lay around for the bulk of the day and nap.
 With this in mind we are creating a new program to help these wonderful dogs continue living out what remains of their lives in a loving, happy environment, with people that love them.
 These particular dogs usually have so very much love to give back and require so little, it is the least we can do for them.

 We are working on two programs to help get these seniors out of shelters.